alisaifee/flask-limiter/doc/source/recipes.rst

 ===========================================================

-Using combinations of :paramref:`~Limiter.limit.override_defaults` parameter when explicitely declaring limits on Blueprints and the :paramref:`~Limiter.exempt.flags` parameter when exempting Blueprints with :meth:`~Limiter.exempt` the resolution of inherited and descendent limits within the scope of a Blueprint can be controlled.
+Using combinations of :paramref:`~Limiter.limit.override_defaults` parameter when explicitly declaring limits on Blueprints and the :paramref:`~Limiter.exempt.flags` parameter when exempting Blueprints with :meth:`~Limiter.exempt` the resolution of inherited and descendent limits within the scope of a Blueprint can be controlled.